I like to think I can always find hope in recovery but I’ve been at this a long time

-I think about the hopelessness of addicts and people in new recovery a lot because I live by the sea.
-Seeing it every day is an endless reminder of natural beauty, serenity, and my insignificance.
-When you can’t see beauty, you are hopeless.
+I still think about the hopelessness of addicts and people to new recovery.
+However, today I do it from another perspective.
+I get to see nature and my life is pretty serene.
+But, that is always a reminder that others can’t at this moment in their lives.
+See, when you can’t see beauty, you are hopeless.
 When people are actively using, they lose their ability to feel joy and to see beauty.
 Without it, it’s hard to find your way through the darkness.
 I pitch a recovery lifestyle as the answer to addiction and un-wellness, and I want to be clear that hope is at the core of the lifestyle and it can be done at every level and price.

 Addiction and mental illness are the ultimate levelers